 Acceptance criteria for softgel hardness are set by the manufacturer, not by a pharmacopoeia, which means they must be robustly developed, formally validated, and transparently documented for regulatory review.

 Step 3.
 Set the final specification.
-A typical pharmaceutical softgel specification might read: "Peak rupture force: 12.0–18.0 N (mean of n = 10 replicates); CV% ≤ 8.0%; no individual value below 9.0 N or above 22.0 N." Include both aggregate (mean, CV) and individual (min/max) criteria.
-Individual-value criteria catch single-capsule failures that average bands would miss.
+A typical pharmaceutical softgel specification might read: 'Peak rupture force: 12.0–18.0 N (mean of n = 10 replicates); CV% ≤ 8.0%; no individual value below 9.0 N or above 22.0 N.' Include both aggregate (mean, CV) and individual (min/max) criteria.

 Step 4.
 Document the method in a formal SOP.
 The SOP must specify: probe size, probe material, support platform aperture, environmental conditioning, sample selection protocol, pre-test speed, test speed, trigger force, target displacement, rupture detection criteria, data acquisition rate, load cell, replicate count, outlier handling, acceptance criteria, and signature requirements for release.